MarcosTulioSDLV/Library-System/README.md

 [See Video!](https://www.youtube.com/watch?v=bYUE_2XaKh4&t=10s)

 # Library System Rest API (Backend)
-The Backend was powered by a Rest API by using **Spring Boot and java.
+The Backend was built by a Rest API by using **Spring Boot and java.
 I used some common libraries for this Rest API such Spring Web, Spring Data JPA, Validation, H2 Database and SpringFox Boot Starter 3.0.0 (for the API documentation with Swagger)**.

 Spring validation was used to validate the book and author attributes, setting the book to accept ISBN only with ISBN-13 format, positive numbers for year, ensuring no blank attributes, and on the other hand, setting the author to accept only email on right format and ensuring no blank attributes.